jnwu/SensorContainer-iOS/README.md

 This repo contains the iOS container app for the <b>Interactive Web Application Framework</b> (https://github.com/ubc-magic/container).
 This app couples with the jQuery plugin (https://github.com/jnwu/thingbroker-jquery-plugin) in the framework.

+An Android app has also been created for the framework (https://github.com/murtadha/AndroidWebContainer).

 Main Functionalities
 --------------------
 The following functionalities are provided in this iOS application,
 * Provides mobile web applications direct access to supported mobile resources
 * Dynamic loading of mobile web application list from web application container
 * Allow session-based interaction via QR codes

+Furthermore, a hyperlink format has been defined to enable mobile web apps to trigger resources regardless of the mobile platforms.

 Significance
 ------------